xSoul21/the-matcher/README.md

 |-----------------|-------------------|
 | {"data":•true•} | {"data":•"true"•} |

-In this case should be possibile to define that two objects  are equals
+In this case should be possible to define that two objects  are equals

 | left                                  | right             |
 |---------------------------------------|-------------------|